ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 ### Add endpoints for the front-end to use

 Now that you have a Orleans "cluster" up and running, you need to give the front-end a way to talk to it.
 The easiest way to do this, and the way that the UI project expects, is to add a couple of HTTP endpoints.
-One to add an item, and one te get the added items.
+One to add an item, and one to get the added items.

 As these are fairly simple endpoints, you might as well implement them using minimal APIs.

 __Note:__ As you are already using MVC, that might be a better option in a real-world scenario.
-But for this lab, it might be unteresting to play around with minimal APIs as well...
+But for this lab, it might be interesting to play around with minimal APIs as well...

 Start by adding a POST endpoint right after the `MapControllers()` step in the request pipeline.
 The path should be __/api/shipping-cart__